Krystal’s story of lockdown

 My children are growing every day.
 They need a room to grow up in.
 This morning when I came out of the bathroom, I was crying, I was saying to myself “We are living in poverty”.

 In five years even if I am not comfortable, I want my children to be comfortable.
-My oldest child is starting reception in September.
-And children talk, they will talk about everything.
-I don’t want my children to be ashamed.”
+My oldest child is starting reception.
+I don’t want him to feel ashamed of his situation.